LeonEdlund/plant-health/README.md

 To improve this project further, it would be fun to 3D-print a case and solder the connections to make it more production-ready.
 Sadly, I don’t have a 3D printer or a soldering iron at the moment, so that isn’t possible right now.

 The server is also running locally on my main MacBook, which is not ideal since it can’t stay online at all times.
 Investing in a Raspberry Pi or running the server on an old computer would be an improvement to the current solution.
-However, since everything runs in a Docker container, migrating it later should be fairly easy.
+However, since everything runs in a Docker containers and managed with Docker-Compose, migrating it later should be fairly easy.

 Another improvement would be to enable a way to dynamically change the moisture threshold.
 This could be done either via a front end where the Pico retrieves the value or with a physical dial on the device itself.